Transport in New Zealand: Operators and services

 Bulk freights dominate services, particularly coal, logs and wood products, milk and milk products, fertiliser, containers, steel and cars.
 Long distance passenger services are limited to three routes – the TranzAlpine (Christchurch – Greymouth), the Coastal Pacific (Christchurch – Picton) and the Northern Explorer (Wellington – Auckland).
 Urban rail services operate in Wellington and Auckland, and interurban services run between Palmerston North and Wellington (the Capital Connection), Masterton and Wellington (the Wairarapa Connection), and from April 2021 between Hamilton and Auckland (Te Huia).

 For most of its history, New Zealand's rail services were operated by the Railways Department.
-In 1982, the Department was corporatised as the New Zealand Railways Corporation.
+In 1982, the department was corporatised as the New Zealand Railways Corporation.
 The Corporation was split in 1990 between a limited liability operating company, New Zealand Rail Limited, and the Corporation which retained a number of assets to be disposed.
 New Zealand Rail was privatised in 1993, and renamed Tranz Rail in 1995.
 In 2001, Tranz Rail's long-distance passenger operations, under the guise of Tranz Scenic, became a separate company; Tranz Rail chose not to bid for the contract to run Auckland's rail services, and the contract was won by Connex (now Auckland One Rail).
 Proposals to sell Tranz Rail's Wellington passenger rail services, Tranz Metro, did not come to fruition, although the division became a separate company in July 2003.
 In 2003, Tranz Rail was purchased by Australian freight firm Toll Holdings, which renamed the company Toll NZ.

 The only other significant non-heritage operator is the tourist oriented Dunedin Railways in Otago, which runs regular passenger trains on part of the former Otago Central Railway and some on the Main South Line.
 On 20 April 2020 the company announced that due to the COVID-19 pandemic, it mothballed its track and equipment.

-Heritage

-The Federation of Rail Organisations of New Zealand coordinates the work of approximately sixty heritage railways and rail museums.
-Most of these are operated by groups of volunteers and have a historical or tourist focus.